Denville Township, New Jersey: Geography

 The township had a total area of 12.74 square miles (32.99 km^{2}), including 11.99 square miles (31.06 km^{2}) of land and 0.75 square miles (1.94 km^{2}) of water (5.86%).

 Unincorporated communities, localities and place names located partially or completely within the township include Cedar Lake, Cooks Pond, Cooper Lake, Franklin, Indian Lake, Lake Arrowhead, Lake Estling, Lake Openaka, Mount Tabor, Openaka Lake, Rock Ridge, Snake Hill, and Union Hill.

-The township borders the Morris County municipalities of Mountain Lakes and Parsippany-Troy Hills to the east, Morris Township to the South, Randolph to the south and west, Rockaway Borough to the west, Rockaway Township to the north and west, and Boonton Township to the north and east.
+The township borders the Morris County municipalities of Mountain Lakes and Parsippany to the east, Morris Township to the South, Randolph to the south and west, Rockaway to the west, Rockaway Township to the north and west, and Boonton Township to the north and east.

 Denville has 11 named bodies of water within township limits.
 The four major residential lake communities are Cedar Lake, Indian Lake, Rock Ridge and Lake Arrowhead (including Great Bay and Bay of Deep Waters).
 Estling Lake is a private summer community.
 The three minor lakes are Cooper Lake, Hollstein Lake, and Openaki Lake.
 The town also has Cooks Pond, a recreational lake available for public use by membership.

 Most residents of Denville live in the non-lake communities in the township, including Bald Hill, Beacon Hill and Union Hill.

+As of 2026, the township is a member of Local Leaders for Responsible Planning in order to address the township's Mount Laurel doctrine-based housing obligations.